Saneyan/Dotfiles/README.md

 ### Hooks

 dmgr supports enable and disable hooks.
-These hook functions are called when executing the command.
+These hook functions are called when executing enable or disable command.

 ### Usage